emarti43/lazytag_bot/README.md

 **APPENDIX A: Data Set Structure**

 The Clarifai API will take the input of an image or a video and output probabilities based on the image.

+Setting Up the Dataset:

+1. Make sure to use python 3.6

+2. To install do the command **pip install clarifai**

 **APPENDIX B: Project Timeline**